Understanding SMED: Streamlining Your Processes

 For developing new processes, the DMADV cycle—Define, Measure, Analyze, Design, and Verify—is employed.

-Tools like the Fishbone diagram, also known as the Ishikawa diagram, and SIPOC analysis diagrams are commonly used during the analysis stage of the DMAIC process to brainstorm potential causes of defects and define processes by identifying Suppliers, Inputs, Process, Outputs, and Customers.
+Tools like the Fishbone diagram, also known as the Ishikawa diagram, and SIPOC analysis diagrams are commonly used during the analysis stage of the DMAIC process to brainstorm potential causes of defects and define processes by identifying Suppliers, Inputs, Processes, Outputs, and Customers.

 By applying Six Sigma, manufacturers can see significant improvements in product quality, such as reducing air bubbles in glass products.
 Ultimately, Six Sigma aims to streamline workflows, standardize processes, and eliminate defects, all contributing to operational excellence and customer satisfaction.